In northeastern Arizona is the Petrified Forest National Park which is named for the large deposits of petrified wood.

 Painted Desert Visitor Center

-This is where we started our Petrified Forest day.
+The visitor center is where we started our Petrified Forest day.
 There are many buildings here (including a restroom which was helpful).
-There is also a gift shop and we spoke with the ranger here that gave us great tips.
+There is also a gift shop, and we spoke with the ranger here and got great tips for the day.
 They also enrolled our dogs as Bark Rangers and my dog really enjoyed the treats they got from the ranger.

 Painted Desert Inn National Historic Landmark